ThePhD/embed/README.md

 # Speed Results

+Below are timing results for a file of random bytes using a specific strategy.
+The file is of the size specified at the top of the column.
+Files are kept the same between strategies and tests.

 - Intel Core i7 @ 2.60 GHz
 - 24.0 GB RAM
 - Debian Sid or Windows 10